 - Delivery Plan of all climate change programme actions plans agreed March 2023 boroughs continue to be seen as lead organisations to effectively addressing climate change.
 London Councils and the Mayor of London have come together through the Green New Deal to ensure London is united in its approach to a green economy.
-(Delivering the climate programmes) - UK CCIC business case developed October 2022 London Councils has influenced and has access to the outline business case, council capacity and capability analysis, net zero demonstrator programme and knowledge sharing as developed by the UK CCIC.
+(Delivering the seven climate change programmes) - UK CCIC business case developed October 2022 London Councils has influenced and has access to the outline business case, council capacity and capability analysis, net zero demonstrator programme and knowledge sharing as developed by the UK CCIC.
 This enables boroughs to access private finance for net zero projects.
-(Climate finance Green jobs and skills) - Climate change and sustainability are included when negotiating future Transport and Mobility Contracts Q2 2022 (LLCS and HEB) - Q1 2023 for Taxicard, Q2 2023 for Freedom Pass, London Tribunals TBC.
-(London Councils' journey to net zero)

-2.3 Wellbeing and the London borough role in Prevention: establishing and developing Integrated Care Systems across London.
+(Financing climate change action - Supporting people into new green jobs - Delivering a New Green Deal for London) - Climate change and sustainability are included when negotiating future Transport and Mobility Contracts Q2 2022 (LLCS and HEB) - Q1 2023 for Taxicard, Q2 2023 for Freedom Pass, London Tribunals TBC.
+(London Councils' journey to net zero) - 2.3 Wellbeing and the London borough role in Prevention: establishing and developing Integrated Care Systems across London.

-- Developing Integrated Care Systems

-- Advocating public health prevention measures
+- Supporting boroughs in improving health & wellbeing

 - Addressing health inequalities

-- Supporting pan-London work on vaccination

 - Improving housing conditions

+- Improving mobility and transport

 - Addressing violence against women and girls

+- Developing Integrated Care Systems